 Ever since video killed the radio star, the music video has been an expressive channel for innovative animation.
-Working closely with MICA faculty member Albert Birney, students will collaborate with local musicians to produce their own animated music videos.
-Fulfills project requirement for Animation majors
+Students collaborate with local musicians to produce their own animated music videos.

-Prerequisites: AN 202 and AN 255
+Fulfills Animation project requirement Prerequisite: AN 202 and AN 255